Kucoin/kucoin-api-docs/source/localizable/index.html.md

-innerWithdrawMinFee | Fees for internal withdrawal usedBTCAmount | The estimated BTC amount (based on the fiat daily limit) that can be withdrawn within the current day isWithdrawEnabled | Is the withdraw function enabled or not withdrawMinFee | Minimum withdrawal amount precision | Floating point precision. chain | The chain name of currency, e.g. The available value for USDT are OMNI, ERC20, TRC20, default is OMNI.
+innerWithdrawMinFee | Fees for internal withdrawal usedBTCAmount | The estimated BTC amount (based on the fiat daily limit) that can be withdrawn within the current day isWithdrawEnabled | Is the withdraw function enabled or not withdrawMinFee | Minimum withdrawal fee precision | Floating point precision. chain | The chain name of currency, e.g. The available value for USDT are OMNI, ERC20, TRC20, default is OMNI.